razaraz/BoggleSolver/README.txt

   - Read dictionary by blocks rather than line
   - Assume dictionaries are sorted, and traverse the tree along with reading the words XXXXXXXX
+  - CHECK Implementation of comparisons and letter occurrances in DictionaryTree
+  - CHECK can write my own binary search by hand
   - CHECK !Cache neighbor and children position maps maybe??
   - CHECK Save another tree backwards maybe to retrace a path we already took